El Mundo de

 Here we are introduced to one of Los Tumbagas of the Coppered Sector of Perdida, the fictional world of A El Mismo.

-For the world building of this project, my goal is to incorporate as much real world references in an effort to expand on the possibilities of what could have been within this purposed fictional timeline, & use as an opportunity to present what I’ve learned in my research in a contemporary way, while being mindful & considerate as I build a fantasy world fueled by a history of colonization.
+For the world building of this project, my goal is to incorporate as much real world references in an effort to expand the possibilities of what could have been within this purposed fictional timeline, & use it as an opportunity to present what I’ve learned in my research in a contemporary way, while being mindful & considerate as I build a fantasy world fueled by a history of colonization.

 I pulled the name for this fictional world, Perdida from the archeological site of the ancient city in the Sierra Nevada de Santa Marta of Colombia, La Ciudad Perdida (the “Lost City”)